mdellweg/pass_secret_service/README.md

 # pass_secret_service

-## Goal of the project

-try to expose libsecret dbus api with pass as backend
+expose the libsecret dbus api with pass as backend

 ## References